-The approved Tentative Map approved with 141157 is included as Exhibit A, and the Subdivision Findings and Conditions of Approval for Permit 141157 are included as Exhibits B and C. For complete project background information, the staff report to your Commission dated January 9, 2014, including all Exhibits, is available online via the Planning Department website at www.sccoplanning.com.
+The approved Tentative Map, Commercial Development Permit, Coastal Development Permit and Height Exception approved with 141157, as extended by 171336, is included as Exhibit D, and the Subdivision Findings and Conditions of Approval for Permit 141157 are included as Exhibits B and C. For complete project background information, the staff report to your Commission dated January 9, 2014, including all Exhibits, is available online via the Planning Department website at www.sccoplanning.com.